quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part60_2.2.1_IEEE_Floa.md

 #### Truncation Errors
 Truncation errors occur when a number between the machine numbers cannot be represented exactly, leading to rounding or approximation.

 These errors can accumulate in iterative calculations and affect the accuracy of results.
-The typical absolute error for fixed-point representations is \(2^{-m-1}\).
+The typical absolute error for fixed-point representations is $2^{-m-1}$.
 :p What are truncation errors?
 ??x
 Truncation errors occur when a number that lies between two machine numbers (exact representable values) cannot be stored exactly, leading to rounding or approximation.

 These errors can accumulate in iterative calculations and significantly affect the accuracy of results.
-The typical absolute error for fixed-point representations is \(2^{-m-1}\), where \(m\) is the number of bits used beyond the binary point.
+The typical absolute error for fixed-point representations is $2^{-m-1}$, where $ m$ is the number of bits used beyond the binary point.

-For example, if you have a 32-bit fixed-point representation (with 8 bits for the fractional part) and the last bit is \(2^{-9}\), the absolute error would be approximately \(2^{-10} = 0.0009765625\).
+For example, if you have a 32-bit fixed-point representation (with 8 bits for the fractional part) and the last bit is $2^{-9}$, the absolute error would be approximately $2^{-10} = 0.0009765625$.

 Truncation errors can cause problems in applications that require high precision, such as financial calculations or scientific simulations. x??